albertogaspar/dts/README.md

 cd dts
 pip install -e .
 ```
-The installation of [MongoDB](https://www.mongodb.com/) is not highly recommended.
+The installation of [MongoDB](https://www.mongodb.com/) is highly recommended.

 # What's in it & How to use